gdbooks/TileBasedGamesInOpenTK/Chapter10.md

 ###Character Refactor
 We're going to need to know some information about the character that we don't already know.
 Nameley we will need to know the center point of the character, and the bounding rectangle of the character.
 Remember, these can be different for every frame.

+We're going to add some getters for the missing information, remember this is going in the ```Character``` class, not _PlayerCharacter_.
 You should have enough information to figure these attributes out.
 Implement these getters:

 ```cs
 public PointF Center {